Transferring Credits INTO Goodwin

 - Sufficient document that the learning is equivalent to college-level instruction.

 Students must earn a grade of "C" or higher, and the credit must apply to their degree plan.
 This type of evaluation and award is coordinated and approved by the respective Department Chair or Program Director and Transfer Counselor.
-Goodwin College has completed a number of comprehensive program evaluations offered by non-collegiate, post-secondary institutions.
+Goodwin University has completed a number of comprehensive program evaluations offered by non-collegiate, post-secondary institutions.
 Contact the Transfer Counselor for additional information.

 The first step to claiming the credits you have earned is to request a transcript from your military service.
 Each service branch has their own system for recording your military education and experience credits.: Please contact the branch of the military in which you served for more information on how to order transcripts.
-Military personnel may request that an official transcript of their learning experiences be sent from their respective military service center to Goodwin College for the evaluation and possible award of collegiate credit.
+Military personnel may request that an official transcript of their learning experiences be sent from their respective military service center to Goodwin University for the evaluation and possible award of collegiate credit.

 Army and National Guard: